ZmG/wsk-tutorial/README.md

 Adding/Updating steps
 -------------------------------
-All the steps are stored in a arrays.
+All the steps are stored in arrays.
 The basic tutorial is stored in 'q' while the advanced tutorial is stored in 'adv_q' both of which can be found in steps.coffee.
 If you follow the pattern in the steps.coffee file it should be fairly trivial to figure out how to modify a question.
 When steps.cofee is modified you will need to compile the .coffee files to javascript file.
 For this you will need to have coffee-script